guenchi/json/README.md

 ***No external dependencies and Good portability***

-> a JSON struct in here may be a list (for map) or a vector (for array) or these infinite multi-level nesting.
+> a JSON struct in here may be a list (for dict) or a vector (for array) or these infinite multi-level nesting.

 > it may easily builded without tool functions, just using scheme native procedures list, cons and vector.